Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Acknowledgments

 \section{Acknowledgments}

 We would like to thank the Machine Intelligence and Data Science (MINDS) research group at the Information Sciences Institute for their help and insight during the course of this research.
 We also thank the Vermont Advanced Computing Core (VACC) for its computational resources.
-RJG was a visiting research assistant at the Information Sciences Institute while performing this research.
-RJG and GVS were supported by DARPA award HR0011-15-C-0115 and DK was supported by the Alfred E. Mann Innovation in Engineering Doctoral Fellowship.
+We acknowledge the construction of the HA/DR corpus and lexicon by Leidos Corp. under funding from the Defense Advanced Research Projects Agency (DARPA) Information Innovation Office (I2O), program: Low Resource Languages for Emergent Incidents (LORELEI), Contract No. HR0011-15-C-0114.
+Finally, we thank the anonymous reviewers and the TACL action editors Diane McCarthy and Kristina Toutanova for their time and effort in helping us improve our work.
+Ryan J. Gallagher was a visiting research assistant at the Information Sciences Institute while performing this research.
+Ryan J. Gallagher and Greg Ver Steeg were supported by DARPA award HR0011-15-C-0115 and David Kale was supported by the Alfred E. Mann Innovation in Engineering Doctoral Fellowship.

 \thefigure{\thesection\arabic{figure}} \thetable{\thesection\arabic{table}}